raspberrypilearning/cd-intermediate-html-css-sushi/en/step_7.md

 ![Text with a different colour and a border around it](images/paragraphIdStyle.png)

-A selector with a `#` in front of it is used to apply CSS rules to one specific element on your website using the name which you defined in the element's `id` attribute.
+A selector with a `#` in front of it is used to apply CSS rules to one specific element on your website.
+You specify the element with the help of the name that you assigned the element's `id` attribute.

-+ Let's do one for the `body` of the homepage.
++ Let's do one for the `body` of the home page.
 Go to `index.html` and add an `id` to the `body` tag.

 ```html
     <body id="frontPage">
 ```

-+ In the stylesheet, add the following CSS rules:
++ In the style sheet, add the following CSS rules:

 ```css
     #frontPage {